Should I Change My Credit Card Due Date?

-Having the ability to change your credit card due date can help you better align credit card and bill payments with each other and your paychecks, in turn making it easier to complete monthly payments on time.
+Changing your credit card due date can help you align your credit card bill with other bills as well as the timing of your paychecks, making it easier to pay your monthly bills on time.

-If you’re concerned about not having enough money to pay a credit card bill that falls a week or more away from a paycheck, you might consider making a payment a week or two early, after you’ve received your statement, when you have the funds available.
-Or, you could set up a separate bank account where you deposit at least your card’s minimum payment after every check.
-This process is actually pretty simple with online banking, and could provide a solution for those on tight budgets.
+If that won’t work and you’re really concerned about not having enough money to pay a credit card bill that falls a week or more away from a paycheck, consider making a payment a week or two early, after you’ve received your statement, when you have the funds available.
+Or, set up a separate bank account where you automatically transfer your card’s minimum payment after your check lands in your account.
+That’s easy to do online and could be a simple solution if you’re on a tight budget.